Anssi Jaakkola

-Anssi Valtteri Jaakkola (born 13 March 1987) is a Finnish professional footballer who plays as a goalkeeper for EFL League One club Bristol Rovers and the Finland national team.
+Anssi Valtteri Jaakkola (born 13 March 1987) is a Finnish former professional footballer who played as a goalkeeper.
+He is currently goalkeeping coach at Southend United.

 Jaakkola was born in Kemi.
-He began his senior club career playing for TP-47 at age of 17 in 2004, before signing with Serie A side Siena in 2007.
+He began his senior club career playing for TP-47 aged 17 in 2004, before signing with Serie A side Siena in 2007.

 Jaakkola made his international debut for Finland in June 2011, at the age of 24.
 He was nominated for all 10 of Finland's UEFA Euro 2020 qualification matches but did not gain any appearances when Finland national team secured its first ever place in European Football Championship tournament's group stage.

 Club career

 Early career

 Jaakkola previously played for TP-47 and FC-88.
 In the January 2007 window, Jaakkola signed a three-and-a-half-year contract with Serie A side Siena.
 He made his Serie A debut by substituting Dimitrios Eleftheropoulos in the 2007–08 season final matchday, a 2–2 home draw with Palermo.
 In 2009, he was loaned to V.F.
 Colligiana in Lega Pro Seconda Divisione.
 He moved to Slavia Prague on free transfer in July 2010, signing a two-year contract with the option of a further year.